knohow-legacy/palanote/README.md

-# Palanote
+# PalaNote
-This is the backend server component for Palanote.
+This is the frontend UI component for PalaNote.

 ## Authors
 Knohow - The PalaNote Team